Sicilian Mafia: Membership

 Membership in Cosa Nostra is open only to Sicilian men.
 A candidate cannot be a relative of or have any close links with a lawman, such as a police officer or a judge.
 There is no strict age limit; men as young as sixteen have been initiated.
 A prospective mafioso is carefully tested for obedience, discretion, courage, ruthlessness, and skill at espionage.
 He is almost always required to commit murder as his ultimate trial, even if he doesn't plan to be a career assassin.
 The act of murder is to prove his sincerity (i.e., he is not an undercover policeman) and to bind him into silence (i.e., he cannot break omertà without facing murder charges himself).

-To be part of the Mafia is highly desirable for many street criminals.
-Mafiosi receive a great deal of respect, for everyone knows that to offend a mafioso is to risk lethal retribution from him or his colleagues.
-Mafiosi have an easier time getting away with crimes, negotiating deals, and demanding privileges.
+To be part of the Mafia is highly desirable for many street criminals in terms of status.
+Mafiosi receive a great deal of respect, because offending a mafioso is to risk lethal retribution from him or his colleagues.
 A full member also gains more freedom to participate in certain rackets which the Mafia controls (particularly protection racketeering).
 Traditionally, only men can become mafiosi, though in recent times there have been reports of women assuming the responsibilities of imprisoned mafiosi relatives.

 Clans are also called "families", although their members are usually not related by blood.
 The Mafia actually has rules designed to prevent nepotism.
 Membership and rank in the Mafia are not hereditary.
 Most new bosses are not related to their predecessors.
-The Commission forbids relatives from holding positions in inter-clan bodies at the same time.
+The Commission forbids relatives to hold positions in inter-clan bodies at the same time.
 That said, mafiosi frequently bring their sons into the trade.
 They have an easier time entering because the son bears his father's seal of approval and is familiar with the traditions and requirements of Cosa Nostra.

 A mafioso's legitimate occupation, if any, generally does not affect his prestige within Cosa Nostra.
 Historically, most mafiosi were employed in menial jobs, and many bosses did not work at all.
 Professionals such as lawyers and doctors do exist within the organization, and are employed according to whatever useful skills they have.